Looking To Measure Your Company’s Financial Health?

 Assets = Liabilities + Owner’s Equity |

-- A company’s debt in relation to the equity capital
+- A company’s debt in relation to the equity capital.

-- The liquidity of a business in the short-term, i.e., less than a year
+- The liquidity of a business in the short-term, i.e., less than a year.

-- Its ability to meet unforeseen expenses or undertake expansion projects
+- Its ability to meet unforeseen expenses or undertake expansion projects.

-- Business growth by way of comparing balance sheets over subsequent financial years
+- Business growth by way of comparing balance sheets over subsequent financial years.

 Examine The Income Statement

 It represents a company’s monetary position and overall profitability.
-A P/L statement denotes the revenues, expenditures, and profits of an organisation.
+A P/L statement denotes the revenues, expenditures, and profits of an organization.
 Moreover, businesspersons can use an income statement to gauge their firm’s efficiency to translate its expenses into revenues.

 It provides the following insights into a company’s finances: